Suzu Suzuki: World Wonder Ring Stardom (2022–present)

+Prominence (2022–2024)

 Suzuki on the second night of the Stardom World Climax 2022 of March 27.

 Suzuki made her first appearance in World Wonder Ring Stardom at its first pay-per-view of 2022, Nagoya Supreme Fight, on January 29, where Prominence picked a fight with the Donna Del Mondo stable, subsequently starting a feud with them, especially against the unit's leader Giulia.
 On the first night of the World Climax 2022 on March 26, Suzuki teamed up with her Prominence stablemate Risa Sera to defeat Donna Del Mondo (Maika and Thekla).
 On the second night of the event from March 27, she teamed up with her stablemates Akane Fujita, Mochi Miyagi and Risa Sera in a losing effort against Donna Del Mondo (Giulia, Himeka, Maika and Thekla).
 At New Blood 2 on May 13, Suzuki picked up a victory over Mai Sakurai.
 At Stardom in Showcase vol.1 on July 23, she teamed up with Risa Sera to face Giulia and Mai Sakurai in a hardcore match, winning in a dominant fashion and continuing the Prominence/DDM feud.
 Suzuki competed in the 2022 Grand Prix, earning 15 points in the Blue Stars block, which was enough to reach the finals of her block on October 1, where she lost to Giulia.
 At Dream Queendom 2 on December 29, Suzuki teamed up with Risa Sera and Hiragi Kurumi and defeated Oedo Tai (Starlight Kid, Momo Watanabe and Saki Kashima) to win the Artist of Stardom Championship.